Uiop3385/Breakout-Game/README.md

 The game works on PC, and mostly works on mobile (keys movement mode is messed up)

 There are two movement modes: keys (using arrow keys or A-D/tapping left-right on the screen) and follow (follows the mouse/finger)
-Those modes can only be changed from within the Paddle node.
+Those modes can only be changed from within the Paddle class nodes.
 The exports use keys mode.